MerosCrypto/Meros/docs/Protocol/Consensus.md

 MeritRemovals have the following fields:

+- partial:  Whether or not the first Element is already archived on the Blockchain.
 - element1: The first Element.
 - element2: The second Element.

 `MeritRemoval` isn't needed per se.
 Instead, nodes could just broadcast both causes.
 The unified message ensures nodes get both causes and trigger a MeritRemoval on their end.
-It has a variable message length; the 48-byte holder, the 4-byte nonce, the 1-byte sign prefix for the first Element, the serialized version of the first Element without the holder, the 1-byte sign prefix for the Element, and the serialized version of the second Element without the holder.
+It has a variable message length; the 48-byte holder, the 4-byte nonce, 1-byte of "\1" if partial or "\0" if not, the 1-byte sign prefix for the first Element, the serialized version of the first Element without the holder, the 1-byte sign prefix for the Element, and the serialized version of the second Element without the holder.
 Even though MeritRemovals are not signed, they use a prefix of "\4" for merkle creation.

 ### SignedVerification, SignedSendDifficulty, SignedDataDifficulty, SignedGasPrice, and SignedMeritRemoval

 Every "Signed" object is the same as their non-"Signed" counterpart, except they don't rely on a Block's aggregate signature and have the extra field of:

 - signature: BLS Signature of the object.
 In the case of a SignedMeritRemoval, this is the aggregate signature of element1 and element2.
-If one Element has already been archived in a Block, the second Element is the one which has yet to be archived.
-The MeritRemoval's signature is the second Element's signature.
+If one Element has already been archived in a Block, the signature is the second Element's signature.

 Their message lengths are their non-"Signed" message length plus 96 bytes; the 96-byte signature which is appended to the end of the serialized non-"Signed" version.